JingShing/Pixel-Art-Filter-Web/README.md

 - [ ] Dark mode
 - [ ] Add Download button
 - [ ] Add twitter api to auto post
+- [ ] Need new dither method(more fast more efficien and more perfect)

 ## Done
 2022/11/16